01. Right Now

 Leap Day:

-In leap years one further day — Day 32 of Month 6 ("Leap Day") — keeps the calendar locked to the equinox.
+When a year spans a Gregorian Feb 29, one further day — Day 32 of Month 6 ("Leap Day") — keeps the calendar locked to the equinox.
+Because Feb 29 falls before the March equinox, this lands in the metric year that began the previous March, not necessarily the Gregorian leap year itself.
 It's calendrical residue, not an astronomical event, so it's named plainly.